 Yes – Qualify No – Disqualify (for now)

 - Make the Process Easier: “The Prospect is either following your sales process or you are following their buying process”.
 Realistically most people’s buying process is full of errors as they don’t always know what they want, what’s available or what the alternatives are.
 That’s where the sales professional comes in, they are the expert, the specialist when it comes to what they are selling.
-And that is why the sales professional should be in control of the process asking specific and tailored questions to uncover problems/pains.
+And that is why the sales professional should be in control of the process by asking specific and tailored questions to uncover problems/pains.
 Digging deeper where needed.
-They are controlling the experience but the prospective client should be doing most of the talking because a real sales professional knows to disqualify or qualify someone you need to learn about them and tailor the selling/buying process to the client.
-Done correctly and in the right sequence:
+They are controlling the experience, but the prospective client should be doing most of the talking because a real sales professional knows to disqualify or qualify someone.
+You need to learn about them and tailor the selling/buying process to the client.
+Done correctly and in the right sequence you:

 ‘Always be Helping’ seems a lot nicer than ‘Always be Qualifying’ but it’s far from it.

 A thoughtful and well-designed sales process, framework, script and presentation customised to suit your ideal client never has to be a forceful process.
 When done well, it is appreciated by the prospective client regardless of whether they are qualified or disqualified.

 The point of qualifying is to determine if you can, in fact, help a prospective client with a specific problem or outcome.
 Focusing on qualifying rather than helping means you can be more strategic and get them to the result/outcome with less effort and time wasted.